Cowpea Aphid

 Pea Aphid

-Much larger than the Cowpea Aphid and usually bright green, lacking the dark black coloration.
+Much larger than the Cowpea Aphid and usually bright green in color, though pink variants exist.

 Melon Aphid